Let me be straight with you: I didn't own a single Chinese stock before 2008.

-After all, here in the United States over the past year, we've had the Madoff scandal, the collapse of a housing industry whose growth was fueled by the questionable practices of people like Franklin Raines and Angelo Mozilo, and billions upon billions of dollars’ worth of asset writedowns at once-proud institutions.
+Further, remember that investing is dangerous no matter where you are.
+Here in the United States, we've had the Madoff scandal, the collapse of a housing industry whose growth was fueled by the questionable practices of people like Franklin Raines and Angelo Mozilo, and billions upon billions of dollars worth of asset writedowns at once-proud institutions like Citigroup and Bank of America, whose balance sheets to this day still should not be trusted.
 Heck, one of the causes of this whole ordeal was a product widely referred to as a "liar's loan."

-No matter where you invest, you are not immune to fraud, greed, or management teams that are not acting in your best interests.
+No one is immune to fraud, greed, or management teams that are not acting in your best interests.
 And yes, there are management teams like that in China.
 The important point is that it's not all of them.
 You can succeed by finding the good ones and diversifying your portfolio appropriately.

 New Oriental Education